-The purpose of the primary assessment is for the prehospital provider to rapidly identify and manage life-threatening conditions:
+The purpose of the primary assessment is for the prehospital provider to rapidly identify and manage lifethreatening conditions:

-- Obtain a general impression of the patient's condition. - Assess, secure and maintain a patent airway while simultaneously using C-spine precautions. - Assess breathing and respiratory effort: - Approximate respiratory rate. - Assess quality of respiratory effort (depth of ventilation and movement of air). - Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - Maintain SPO2 \geq 94% - Chest Seal: if open chest wound identified apply occlusive dressing. - Needle Chest Decompression (TEMS and ALS only): if patient is in severe respiratory distress or cardiac arrest with s/s of tension pneumothorax. - Assess circulation: - Evaluate carotid and radial pulses. - Evaluate skin color, temperature and condition. - Immediately control major external bleeding.
+- Obtain a general impression of the patient's condition. - Assess, secure and maintain a patent airway while simultaneously using C-spine precautions. - Assess breathing and respiratory effort: - Approximate respiratory rate. - Assess quality of respiratory effort (depth of ventilation and movement of air). - Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - Maintain SPO2 \geq 94% - Chest Seal: if open chest wound identified apply occlusive dressing. - Needle Chest Decompression (TEMS and Paramedic only): if the patient is in severe respiratory distress or cardiac arrest with s/s of tension pneumothorax. - Assess circulation: - Evaluate carotid and radial pulses. - Evaluate skin color, temperature and condition. - Immediately control major external bleeding.
 Treat based on Bleeding Control Protocol if needed. - Critical Decision (based on mechanism of injury & initial exam): - Limit scene time to 10 minutes or less if the patient has a significant mechanism of injury or meets "Load & Go" criteria.

-2. Primary Survey (Initial Assessment) (continued)
+Primary Survey (Initial Assessment) (continued)

-- Determine disability (level of consciousness):

-- o A Alert

-- V Responds to verbal stimuli

-- o P Responds to painful stimuli

-- \circ U Unresponsive

-- Expose the patient:

-- Cut the patient's clothing away quickly to adequately assess for the presence (or absence) of injuries.
+- Expose the patient: - Cut the patient's clothing away quickly to adequately assess for the presence (or absence) of injuries.

-3. Secondary Survey (Focused History & Physical Exam)
+4. Secondary Survey (Focused History & Physical Exam)